ANCPLabOldenburg/ancp-bids/README.md

 # ancpBIDS Technical Overview

+## Key Features

+- **BIDS Dataset Loading**
+	Load BIDS datasets of any size or complexity, with support for multiple BIDS schema versions.

+- **Flexible Query Engine**
+	Query files, folders, and metadata using a powerful, Pythonic API.
+Supports entity-based, scope-based, and custom queries.

+- **Validation**
+	Validate datasets against the BIDS specification and custom rules using a plugin-based validation system.

+- **Writing and Derivatives**
+	Write and update BIDS datasets, including support for creating and saving BIDS derivatives.

+- **Lazy Loading**
+	Efficiently handle large datasets with optional lazy loading, reducing memory usage and speeding up initial access.

+- **Plugin Architecture**
+	Extend or customize core functionality (validation, file handling, schema, etc.) via a robust plugin system.

+- **PyBIDS Compatibility Layer**
+	Drop-in compatibility for many `pybids` API calls, easing migration from or integration with existing codebases.

+- **Synthetic and Real Data Support**
+	Works with both synthetic test datasets and real-world BIDS datasets.

+- **CI/CD Ready**
+	Includes a comprehensive suite of automated and manual tests, with synthetic datasets for reproducibility.

+- **Extensible and Versioned Schema**
+	Supports multiple BIDS schema versions and allows for easy extension as the BIDS standard evolves.

 ## Architecture

 **ancpBIDS** is a modular Python library for reading, querying, validating, and writing BIDS datasets.
 Its architecture is designed for extensibility and maintainability, with the following key components: